Wildcat Statue

 If this is an area of emphasis:

-To Associate Professor: at least 4 quality achievements.
+To Associate Professor: at least 4 items, one of which must be from ‘k’ - ‘n’.

 If this is not an area of emphasis:

 b.
-Attends seminars, professional meetings or other documented knowledge-acquisition activities designed to maintain currency in one’s field.
+Attends conferences, seminars, professional meetings, or other documented knowledge-acquisition activities, including virtually, designed to maintain currency in one’s field.

-h.
-Submits an application for a grant, fellowship or other award in support of scholarly work.
+f.
+Submits an application for a grant, fellowship, or other award in support of scholarly work.

-i.
-Is awarded a grant, fellowship, sabbatical or other award in support of scholarly work.
+g.
+Is awarded a grant, fellowship, sabbatical, or other award in support of scholarly work.
 Fulfillment of obligations under such an award adds to its merit.

-l.
-Publishes an historically edited work by a scholarly journal or press.
+m.
+Publishes an historically edited work in a peer-reviewed scholarly journal or with a scholarly press.

 n.
-Publishes a book-length monograph; book-length historically edited volume; or book-length scholarly anthology, in which the applicant is an editor and includes his/her scholarship in the volume.
+Publishes with a scholarly press a peer-reviewed book-length monograph, book-length historically edited volume, or book-length scholarly anthology, in which the applicant is an editor and which includes their scholarship in the volume.
+This quality achievement counts as three items.

 5.7.4 Professional Service

 5.7.4.1 This must include an item from both ‘a’ and ‘b.’
-The additional required item(s) may come from any of the categories; very heavy involvement in one item may substitute for multiple items.
+The additional required item(s) may come from any of the categories.

 If this is an area of emphasis: